 Administrative Office of the Courts (AOC)

 The Arizona Constitution authorizes an administrative director and staff to assist the Chief Justice with administrative duties.
 Under the direction of the Chief Justice, the administrative director and the staff of the Administrative Office of the Courts (AOC) provide the necessary support for the supervision and administration of all state courts.
-The AOC is comprised of eight divisons:
+The AOC is comprised of eight divisions:

 The Executive Office is responsible for liaison with executive and legislative branch officials and agencies, submitting a budget to the state Legislature on behalf of the Judicial Branch, supervising the divisions of the Administrative Office of the Courts (AOC), supporting the administrative activities of the Arizona Judicial Council and carrying out the strategic agenda of the Chief Justice.